FeJozsi/ddg/src/gui/README.md

 Start date: 2024-03-01
 This folder contains the project's **GUI modules**.

+## 2024-04-16 20:58:23 Updated the application's background

+Updated the application's background to a new, more relevant design.
+Implemented aspect ratio preservation for the background image upon window resize.

 ## 2024-04-15 19:45:01 Integrated the 4th core function

 Integrated the 4th core function, enabling the presentation of the initial established order of